ryan-tobin/GenoPath/README.md

 ## Introduction

 GenoPath is a genomic analysis pipeline that combines efficiency and user-friendliness to ease tumor evolution analysis.
 It integrates cutting-edge bioinformatics tools for predicting clones, inferring cell migration routes, and more.
-You can view the manual by clicking [here](GenoPath_Manual.pdf).
+You can download the manual by clicking here [Manual](GenoPath_Manual.pdf).

 Or open it in a new tab using the link below: